ideka/AugTyr/README.md

 A better solution will be integrated into AugTyr in the future.

-### The tool's resolution is wrong, or the tool opens in the wrong screen.
+### AugTyr's resolution is wrong, or it opens in the wrong screen.
 How can I fix it?

 Try the following for now.